Kiribati

-Kiribati gained its independence from the United Kingdom, becoming a sovereign state in 1979.
+The Gilberts were politically autonomous of each other, more or less, and anywhere else, until annexed as a protectorate in 1892 by the British; they had no political connection then with the Phoenix or Line islands.
+This annexation was ended in 1979, when Kiribati gained its independence from the United Kingdom, becoming a sovereign state in 1979.
+The sovereign state included the Gilberts, the Phoenix and Line islands and Banaba.
 The capital, Tarawa, now the most populated area, consists of a number of islets, connected by a series of causeways.
 These comprise about half the area of Tarawa Atoll.
-Prior to its independence the country exported phosphate, but those mines are no longer viable.
-Fisheries and the export of copra drive much of the economy.
-Kiribati is one of the least developed countries in the world and is highly dependent on international aid for its economy.
+Prior to its independence the country exported phosphate, but the mine, on Banaba, is virtually exhausted and no longer viable.
+The descendants of the Banabans mostly live in exile on Rabi in Fiji but are represented in the Kiribati Parliament.

+Fisheries, subsistence agriculture and the export of copra drive much of the economy, particularly on outer islands away from Tarawa.
+Kiribati is one of the least developed countries in the world and its government is highly dependent on fishing licence fees from foreign fleets and international capital aid to finance infrastructure and other projects.
+Many families rely on remittances from circular labour migrants (seafarers, agricultural workers, urban service workers).
+They also work for the government or for private business and non-business organisations, or run trade stores and small private cooperative-like businesses.
+The government now pays benefits to the unemployed on Tarawa and to the elderly.

 Kiribati is a member of the Pacific Community, Commonwealth of Nations, the International Monetary Fund, the World Bank, and the Organisation of African, Caribbean and Pacific States, and became a full member of the United Nations in 1999.

-As an island nation, Kiribati is vulnerable to climate change and tsunamis.
+As an atoll (and other low-lying island) nation, Kiribati is acutely vulnerable to sea-level rise and climate change.
+This is in addition to threats from tsunamis since time-immemorial.
 Addressing climate change has been a central part of its international policy, as a member of the Alliance of Small Island States.
+In Kiribati, climate change and extreme weather events are predicted to become more frequent.
+Additionally, existing socio-economic and environmental pressures are intensifying.